 - Seminar Tasks: Existentialism seminar questions

-- Reading Link: Blumenau, R. (2005) Philosophy and Living, Exeter, Imprint Academic (see pages 705-708)
+- Reading Link: Blumenau, R. (2005) Philosophy and Living.
+Exeter, Imprint Academic (see pp.705-708 on existentialism)

 - Audio Recording: Existentalism and tv noir

 - Notes: Humour and comedy notes